Netherlands gets first ‘startup’ museum for new media art

 Limited budgets and then the coronavirus lockdown in the Netherlands meant “a lot of work with a very small team”, Van Helsdingen says, describing it as a startup operation co-ordinated through video conferencing and the co-founders’ daily site visits by bicycle.
 Freelance contractors were able to build the museum spaces throughout the Dutch lockdown, which permitted construction work to continue with social distancing measures.
 But the late June opening date was pushed back by two months and the immersive installations are now being adapted to reduce the risk of contagion for visitors, who will be capped at 94 per hour.

 Nxt Museum will open with Shifting Proximities, an exhibition of seven room-sized works, including four new commissions, that will run for up to 12 months, Van Helsdingen says.
 She describes it as a “pilot phase” when the museum will research the possibility of acquiring and preserving the installations permanently.
 The inaugural show includes the London-based multimedia collectives United Visual Artists and Marshmallow Laser Feast, along with a five-year commission by the ecological artist Thijs Biersteker in collaboration with the Italian plant neurobiologist Stefano Mancuso.

-Read the full article published in The Art Newspaper, on 3rd June 2020, by Hannah Mcgivern.
+published in The Art Newspaper, on 3rd June 2020, by Hannah Mcgivern.